 This play kitchen provided endless hours of imaginative play for my daughter, and it’s still one of the toys she’s not ready to let go of after all these years!
 It comes with dishes, pots and pans, and toy food, so your little chef’s cupboard will be fully stocked.

-Quiet Time Activities for 4 Year Olds
+Quiet Time Toys for 4 Year Olds

 Your 4 year old might graduate from regular Magna-tiles to a themed set like this, where they follow directions to create a specific scene.
 If your child loves building and wants a little challenge, this is a great option.